-The fleet measured in 2006 continues to show a steady decrease in mean emissions for CO and NO from the previous four years of measurement at the Highway 202 site.
-We believe that the HC data is also trending down but systematic noise in our measurements precludes that trend from being smooth.
+The fleet measured in 2002 showed a steady decrease in mean emissions from the previous two years of measurement at the Highway 202 site.
+The decrease is especially impressive for NO despite higher VSP's from the 2002 data.
 The average HC values here have been adjusted for comparison purposes only to remove an artificial offset in the measurements.
-This offset, restricted to the HC channel, has been reported in earlier CRC E-23 reports.
-Calculation of the offset is accomplished by computing the mode and means of the newest model year vehicles and assuming these vehicles emit negligible levels of hydrocarbons, using the lowest of either of these values as the offset.
+This offset, restricted to the HC channel, has been reported in earlier CRC E-23-4 reports.
+Calculation of the offset is accomplished by computing the mode and means of the newest model year vehicles, and assuming these vehicles emit negligible levels of hydrocarbons, using the lowest of either of these values as the offset.
 The offset is then subtracted from all of the hydrocarbon data.
 Since we assume the cleanest vehicles to emit little hydrocarbons, such an adjustment will only err slightly towards clean because the true offset will be a value somewhat less than the average of the cleanest model year and make.
 This adjustment facilitates comparisons with the other E-23 sites and/or different collection years for the same site.
 The offset subtraction has been performed here and later in the analysis where indicated.